Search for:

 Browsing

 Catherine Martougin is a partner in the Funds & Asset Management team of the Baker McKenzie Luxembourg office.
 She has more than 20 years' experience in business law.
-Prior to joining the Firm, she practiced in elite international law firms in Paris and a leading Luxembourg law firm.
+Prior to joining the Firm, she practiced in elite international law firms in Paris and Luxembourg.

 On 24 March 2023, the Commission de Surveillance du Secteur Financier issued a press release requesting certain alternative investment fund managers, management companies of undertakings for collective investments in transferable securities and institutions for occupational retirement provision to participate in the data collection exercise relating to pre-contractual product disclosure information under Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector as amended and Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment as amended.